balsedie/trilomorph/README.md

 - [x] update references list
 - [x] update list of contributors (if necessary)

 After uploading all files of the new landmarked specimen(s), **the new information will not be immediately available in the database**.
 The TriloMorph maintainers[^6] will review all files, check that there is no conflict, and accept your new data within a week or two.
-After accepting the new data you will recieve an email informing that the data was merged to TriloMorph.
+After accepting the new data you will receive an email informing that the data was merged to TriloMorph.
 If you need your data to be reviewed and accepted faster please contact us[^6].

 ## Licence
 All material is distributed under Creative Commons Attribution-Non Commercial-Share Alike 4.0 International [CC BY-NC-SA 4.0] licence terms[^N].